Teodor-Cristia/Portfolio/6. Atliq Hardware - Executive - CG/README.md

 ![bandicam 2023-03-04 13-28-33-944](https://user-images.githubusercontent.com/94936000/222897416-89ddde2e-ae01-4d36-8f62-226f49460c6b.jpg)

 Note: All the insights are also in the slides positioned fourth and third from the end.

+---

+**Learnings**:

+- I improved my SQL skills most of the time while working on this project, thinking of different ways to optimize the queries.

+- Learned a lot about PowerPoint; that is my first time creating a presentation in PowerPoint.

 ----